 In case you’re not so handy with a knife, using a mandoline probably won’t hurt your chances for a ribbon.
 Crinkle-cut carrots may well catch the judge’s eye.

 Avoid floaters.
 Floating fruit is often inevitable, but choosing slightly underripe pears or peaches, for example, certainly helps, as does careful, tight packing.
 Choose your best-filled jar for submission to the fair.

 Check for appropriate headspace.
 A good judge knows that the proper headspace of ¼ or ½ inch may change after processing.
 But a jar with too much headspace appears only partially filled.
 Never enter a jar that has lost liquid in processing; sauerkraut, for example, should be completely covered with brine.
 (In boiling-water as well as pressure canning, you can usually keep liquid from leaking from jars by avoiding rapid changes in pressure.
-After processing canned fruits, tomatoes, or pickles, let the jars sit in their hot water bath for a few minutes after you turn off the burner.)
+After processing canned fruits, tomatoes, or pickles, let the jars sit in their hot water bath for five minutes after you turn off the burner.)

 Use standard packaging.
 Submit a jar with a conventional size and shape, so the judges can tell that the processing time was appropriate.
 The jar should be sealed with a two-piece lid, because many judges are nervous about one-piece lids, and even more so about glass lids.
 Note that less common jar shapes may be accepted and even favored if they bear the Ball label; I watched one judge choose a “pretty” Ball jar for first place without tasting any of the entries.
 Tatler lids are also usually accepted.

 Avoid rust.
 Many judges hate the sight of rust; some will remove a metal jar band just to check for any rust on the inside.
 So use a brand-new band, or at least one that looks brand-new.